Past Events

 Apr 10

-A Health Policy and Bioethics Consortium Online Viewing In light of the rapidly developing COVID-19 outbreaks, Harvard University has restricted on-campus events.
+Online Viewing In light of the rapidly developing COVID-19 outbreaks, Harvard University has restricted on-campus events.
 As a result, we will not be allowing in-person attendance at this event.
 Instead, the full panel discussion will be available for viewing online.
-To ensure that you will receive access to the…
+To ensure that you will receive access to the livestream and be kept up to…

 Mar 27

-Guaranteeing Health Rights and Universal Health Coverage Online Viewing Couldn’t join us during the webinar?
 Description Each year in low- and middle-income countries thousands of people are detained in hospitals for non-payment of medical bills, despite the fact that such detention is a violation of national and international law.
-Hospital detention for nonpayment of bills…
+Hospital detention for nonpayment of bills disproportionately affects the most vulnerable people, including post-partum women.
+In the US, medical debt manifests…